What Is A Dry Pedicure?

 A dry pedicure appointment takes considerably less time to complete than a traditional pedicure, though it depends mainly on the complexity of your toenail polish designs.

-Most people opt for simpler, solid shades on their toenails which cuts down appointment length as well.
-Expect to be in the chair for 30 minutes to an hour for dry pedicure appointments.
+Most people opt for simpler, solid shades on their toenails, which also cuts down on appointment length.

 How long does a dry pedicure last?